haoict/twitter-no-ads/README.md

 ## Features
 - Remove Ads
+- Hide News and Trending posts in search tab
+- Hide who to follow section
 - Can Save Video (long press on video to save)
 - Lightweight
 - Support iOS 10 (not tested) - 11 (tested) - 12 (tested) - 13 (tested)